adammj/ecg-sleep-staging/README.md

     - Regardless of abnormally "tall" heartbeats or noise, all values should be clamped to [-1, 1].
 4. Finally, divided/reshaped into 30-second epochs (shape: epoch_count x 7680).

 When loading data, the network's code will test, by default, if any values are outside [-1, 1] and if the median ~= 0.
-However, it will not know if the ECG is scaled inappropriately (such that heartbeats generally exceed [-0.5, 0.5]).
+However, it will not know if the ECG is scaled inappropriately (such as heartbeats being too large or too small).

+**I never tested the effects of scaling the data differently than the pipeline that I used in the paper and have provided here.
+Therefore, I make no claims that the scoring performance will be equivalent if you use a different pipeline.**

 The figure below should hopefully make the above ECG requirements clearer.